Last Updated on December 8, 2021 by Grow with Bovees

 How To Plant Lima Beans

-Early plantings of pole type lima beans can, however, be started under protection in Jiffy 7s or Jiffy Pots.
+Early plantings of pole-type lima beans can however be started under protection in a peat pot, Jiffy 7s or Jiffy Pots.

-Seed for dwarf cultivars can be sown when all danger from frost has passed, and sowings can continue till early summer.
-The drills should be 450-600 mm apart with the seeds spaced at 100-150 mm intervals to allow the plants to develop fully.
+The seed for dwarf cultivars can be sown when all danger from the last frost has passed, and for continuous harvest, sowings can continue until early summer.

-The seeds of the pole variety usually encountered are large, and the seed-coats, when fresh, are white with a maroon spot at one end.
+The crescent oval-shaped seeds of the pole variety usually are large, and the seed pods, when fresh, are white with a maroon spot at one end.

-End of spring-early summer is the most favourable period for sowing in most areas, as it allows a crop to be reaped before cold weather or even frost come along to cut back the tops.
+This allows for the crop to be harvested before cold weather or even frost comes along to before you need to cut back the tops.